-- (1) Commitment to Reimbursement.
-A faculty member who utilizes this benefit and is eligible for a leave payout upon separation, or upon transfer from an annual leave contract to a non-annual leave accruing contract, shall have the hours utilized in parental leave deducted from his or her gross total accrued leave balance, applying sick leave first.
-With the exception of section 17.7(a)(2) below, a faculty member whose sick and/or annual leave balance is insufficient to cover the amount of parental leave utilized shall not be responsible for repayment. - (2) Commitment to Return.
+- (3) Commitment to Return.
 The faculty member must agree in writing to return to University employment for at least one (1) academic year following participation in the program.
 A faculty member who fails to fulfill this commitment shall be responsible for repayment of the portion of the parental leave utilized in excess of his or her leave balance.
-Agreements to the contrary must be reduced to writing. - (3) Notice and Use with Other Leave(s).
-Paid leave shall not be granted that relieves the faculty member of both teaching and service assignments for more than one semester.
-This provision does not prohibit deans or chairs from modifying duty assignments before and after the paid leave.
+Agreements to the contrary must be reduced to writing. - (4) Notice and Use with Other Leave(s).
 The faculty member must request use of the paid parental leave in advance, no later than three (3) months prior to the beginning of the leave.
 A shorter notice period may be allowed on a case-by-case basis, for good cause and/or special circumstances, by the faculty member's supervisor.
-Unless approved in writing by the faculty member's supervisor, paid parental leave may not be used immediately before or after other leave or sabbaticals.
-Paid parental leave may not be used on a part-time basis unless the faculty member is partially E&G funded; or an agreement has been reduced to writing. - (4) Signed Agreement.
+Unless approved in writing by the faculty member's supervisor, paid parental leave may not be used immediately before or after sabbaticals, professional development leave, or leave without pay, as specified in Section 17.12. - (5) Signed Agreement.
 The faculty member is required to sign a written agreement detailing the terms of this benefit.
-Participation in this benefit is contingent upon execution of the signed documentation. - (5) Repayment.
+Participation in this benefit is contingent upon execution of the signed documentation. - (6) Repayment.
 Repayment of salary received during parental leave shall be required in those instances where salary is paid in the absence of a signed agreement by the faculty member, or when the faculty member fails to comply with the terms of a signed agreement.